 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 While city noises, barking dogs, loud music, and other aural annoyances can drive us nuts and hamper our chances of getting some good shut-eye, using certain types of sounds at bedtime may actually improve the quality of your slumber.
+So how can sound improve sleep?

 While some people prefer peace and quiet when they go to bed, others need constant sound.
 This seems especially true for individuals that grew up inactive, noisy environments.
 They may become so used to a variety of sounds that they find silence unnerving, and they are unable to fully relax and get to sleep.